Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Compact Feature Model

 The compact model achieves high classification accuracy while using only a small number of physically motivated variables.
 This indicates that reliable photometric typing does not require large feature spaces, but can be obtained from a limited set of observable light-curve properties.

 To examine which features contribute most strongly to the decision, we compute SHAP (SHapley Additive exPlanations) values for the trained model.
 SHAP values provide a measure of the contribution of each feature to the classification output for individual objects, allowing the importance of different physical descriptors to be visualized.

 The resulting SHAP summary plot is shown in Figure~\ref{fig:shap}.
+The plot displays the top-ranked features based on their average contribution to the model output.
+Although the compact model consists of 16 features, only the most important features are shown for clarity, following standard SHAP visualization practice.
+The reduced set of approximately ten features shown in the figure corresponds closely to the minimal core identified in the ablation analysis, but is selected purely for visualization and does not represent a separately trained model.

+The remaining features have smaller average SHAP contributions and are omitted for visual clarity; their inclusion does not alter the qualitative ranking.

+In the SHAP summary plot, each point represents an individual object, and the horizontal position indicates the contribution of that feature to the model prediction.
+The color scale represents the feature value, with red indicating higher values and blue indicating lower values.
+This allows the relationship between feature magnitude and classification impact to be visualized directly.

 As seen in Figure~\ref{fig:shap}, temporal descriptors such as the total time span and peak times have the strongest influence on the model, followed by brightness and color features.
 This suggests that the classifier relies primarily on the multi-band temporal structure of the light curve, which is consistent with the known behaviour of Type Ia supernovae.